jamescosborn/.entropy/README.md

 # .entropy

-#### _An interactive cyberpunk short story where the user can enter a name, choose between the paths of either Chaos or Order, and receive one of two endings based on their choices throughout the story._
+#### _An interactive cyberpunk short story where the user can enter a name, choose between the paths of either Order or Chaos, and receive one of two endings based on their choices throughout the story._

 #### James Osborn, _Project Lead, Writer_
 #### Scott Reichert, _Design/Production Lead, Writer_